rodneysdf/gpt4-pdf-chatbot-langchain/TPM.md

 - Add Google Drive support
   - customize a driver that better understands TPM specs
 - Update dependencies - currently Embedding relies on an environment variable instead of a passed-in parameter.
-- Move credentials to SSM Parameter Store or DynamoDB, per-user
+- Make credentials per-user - maybe in DynamoDB.
 - Support multiple users in the UI and db
 - Make model and database index selectable
 - Make the Lambda do response streaming (using '[lambda-stream](https://github.com/astuyve/lambda-stream)') like ChatGPT does